Houdini 20.5 Nodes TOP nodes

 In-between there are several hidden layers, which can be controlled by the user.
 The width of these hidden layers is the maximum of the number of inputs and outputs.
 The behavior of the network is controlled by a set of parameters.
 Each parameter is either a weight (scaling factor) or a bias (additive constant).
 The training aims to optimize these parameters for the regression task.

-The training process consists of several passes through the training set (the training portion of the data set).
+ML Regression Train does multiple passes through the training portion of the data set.
 Each such pass is called an epoch.

 The training process may be repeated multiple times, each time with different settings on the training node.
 These training settings are commonly referred to as hyperparameters.
+Common examples of such hyperparameters are settings such as the learning rate, the number of hidden layers of the network and the width of the network.
 The Wedge TOP allows the training process to be repeated with varying hyperparameters.
 For each setting in a wedge, the resulting model can be saved to a separate file by adding a TOP attribute name at the end of the Model Base Name.

 ML Regression Train internally splits the data set provided by the user into two portions: a training portion and a validation portion.
 These portions can be controlled by the user.
 The training portion is used to improve the network’s parameters during each training epoch.
 The validation portion is used to verify the network’s performance on data that is not used for the training.

 Overfitting occurs when a model produces outputs that are accurate for inputs in the training data but inaccurate for inputs outside the training data (unseen).
 To reduce overfitting, the ML Regression Train TOP supports two simple regularization strategies: early stopping and weight decay.
 Early stopping checks whether the validation loss (the loss on the validation set) stops decreasing.
 If this is the case, then the training terminates.
-Weight decay modifies the loss function that is used for training to include a term that is aimed at keeping the weights of the neural network (not the biases) small.
+Weight decay modifies the loss function that is used for training to include a term that penalizes large weights.

 Partial Training

 Instead of training a model all at once, a model can be partially trained bit by bit, where each training pass consists of a limited number of epochs.
 Breaking up the training into several passes offers various training setup possibilities.
-For example, it allows partial models to be periodically output and retained.
-This allows you to see how training progresses by visualizing the output of partially trained models.
+For example, it allows partial models to be periodically saved to disk.
+By inferencing each of the saved-out partially trained models, it is possible to visualize the training progress.

 Another training setup is to generate fresh training data before each partial training pass.
 This may be applicable when the data set is generated within Houdini through a procedural network.